 Overall, the City has a diverse revenue mix which has allowed it to weather uncertainty like COVID-19 without resorting to drastic cuts like some cities have had to make.
 In November 2020, Albany voters approved two tax measures.
 The first of the two taxes was an increase in the City's real property transfer tax.
 The increase from \$11.50 to \$15 per thousand dollars of valuation was expected to generate approximately \$392,000 in new revenue each year.
 During the pandemic there was a surge in transactions, increasing the revenue raised by this tax by \$1.25 million.
-At this point, it is difficult to identify what portion of the increase was due to the tax rate change verses the increase in transactions.

-Staff will continue to monitor this revenue source and suggest budget increases when applicable.
+At this point, it is difficult to identify what portion of the increase was due to the tax rate change verses the increase in transactions, however we are already seeing revenues slow down due to increased interest rates.
+Staff will continue to monitor this revenue source for potential updates in the next biennial budget.
 The second was an increase of the utility users' tax (UUT) on electricity and gas and an extension of the tax to water.
 While collections have increased, fluctuations in use of utilities due to the pandemic is still being analyzed.